What is pet insurance?

 • Food and diet products and services.

-How do you compare policies?
+How can I compare pet insurance policies?

+There can be a lot of information to absorb when researching a policy, with each insurer differing in benefits, costs and features.
 This is why it may be worthwhile to compare policies – especially when it comes to these key features:

 PremiumsThis is what you’ll pay for the policy.